 · Means what it says and says what it means.

-· Is financially accountable, wise in handling money, especially another's.
+· Is being financially accountable, wise in handling money, especially another's.

 · Is privately pure.
 No double life that causes shame and disgrace to the family if known.